About Our Service Dogs

 - Provide on-going support to a recipient of our dogs and assure a successful working partnership.

 We train our service dogs primarily to assist adults and children in wheelchairs and also to assist those individuals with other mobility and balance problems.
 We have specialized programs for veterans with disabilities and children with autism.
 We also have facility dogs assisting in other working situations such as rehabilitative facilities, nursing homes and private homes, depending on the dog’s temperament and abilities.
-Please explore Our Programs for more information about our raising and placement programs.
+See more about our programs under the Volunteer section.

 Board of Directors